benjamrio/sort-it/README.md

 # Sort-it

-## A machine-learning student project
+## A machine-learning student project from 2020

 Planet matters. **Stream** with your webcam or **upload** an image, and our application will tell you in wich trash you have to throw it.